 Part 2 - From the Nominee

 Complete the Nomination Cover Sheet and refer to the checklist on the sheet.
-Please combine the cover sheet and the support letters into one PDF, then email PDF along with both CV's (nominator and nominee) to Laura Jennemann by July 8, 2015.
-If you have any questions, email Laura in Faculty Affairs and Development.
+Please combine the cover sheet and the support letters into one PDF, then email PDF along with both CV's (nominator and nominee) to FAD by Friday, July 22, 2016.
+If you have any questions, please email Heather Williams or Laura Jennemann in Faculty Affairs and Development.